Fast math. Just the term itself is enough to strike fear into any English or History major.

 What is Fast Math Like in Case Interviews?

 The math itself isn’t hard in case interviews.
-However, with the pressure of an interviewer looking at you, the complexities of the other parts of the case, and limited time, fast math can be a challenge.
+However, with the pressure of an interviewer staring you in the face, the complexities of the other parts of the case, and limited time, fast math is a challenge.
 To get yourself more acquainted with the math in case interviews, let’s talk about some of the commonalities in consulting math.

 1. Fast Math Requires Large Numbers